mcantimurcan/metuceng/ceng213/pa1/README.md

 # pa1

-my solution for the pa1 in ceng213
+my solution for the "pa1" in metu computer engineering, ceng213 course.

 grade: 100/100